Nicolas Sarkozy

-Born in Paris, he is of Hungarian, Greek Jewish, and French origin.
+Born in Paris, his roots are half Hungarian Protestant, a quarter Greek Jewish, and a quarter French Catholic.
 Mayor of Neuilly-sur-Seine from 1983 to 2002, he was Minister of the Budget under Prime Minister Édouard Balladur (1993–1995) during François Mitterrand's second term.
-During Jacques Chirac's second presidential term he served as Minister of the Interior and as Minister of Finances.
+During Jacques Chirac's second presidential term, he served as Minister of the Interior and as Minister of Finances.
 He was the leader of the Union for a Popular Movement (UMP) party from 2004 to 2007.

 He won the 2007 French presidential election by a 53.1% to 46.9% margin against Ségolène Royal, the Socialist Party (PS) candidate.
-During his term, he faced the financial crisis of 2007–2008 (causing a recession, the European sovereign debt crisis), the Russo-Georgian War (for which he negotiated a ceasefire) and the Arab Spring (especially in Tunisia, Libya, and Syria).
+During his term, he faced the 2008 financial crisis, the late-2000s recession, and the European sovereign debt crisis, the Russo-Georgian War (for which he negotiated a ceasefire), and the Arab Spring (especially in Tunisia, Libya, and Syria).
 He initiated the reform of French universities (2007) and the pension reform (2010).
 He married Italian-French singer-songwriter Carla Bruni in 2008 at the Élysée Palace in Paris.
+In the 2012 presidential election, Sarkozy was defeated by the PS candidate François Hollande by a 3.2% margin.
+After leaving office, Sarkozy pledged to retire but returned in 2014 as UMP leader (renamed The Republicans in 2015).
+After defeat in the Republican presidential primary in 2016, he retired from public life.

-In the 2012 French presidential election, Sarkozy was defeated by the PS candidate François Hollande, by a 3.2% margin.
-After leaving the presidential office, Sarkozy vowed to retire from public life before coming back in 2014, being subsequently reelected as UMP leader (renamed The Republicans in 2015).
-Being defeated at the Republican presidential primary in 2016, he retired from public life.
 He was charged with corruption by French prosecutors in two cases, notably concerning the alleged Libyan interference in the 2007 French elections.
-In 2021, Sarkozy was convicted of corruption in two separate trials.
-His first conviction resulted in him receiving a sentence of three years, two of them suspended and one in prison; he has appealed against the ruling.
-For his second conviction, he received a one-year sentence, which he is allowed to serve under home confinement.
+In 2021, Sarkozy was convicted of corruption in two separate trials, receiving a three-year sentence (two suspended, one in prison, under appeal) and a one-year sentence served under home confinement.
+He lost an appeal in May 2023.
+In February 2024, his campaign finance sentence was revised to six months in prison and six months suspended.
+In September 2025, he was convicted of criminal conspiracy over his "corruption pact" with Muammar Gaddafi and sentenced to five years in prison, plus a €100,000 fine.
+As of 21 October 2025, Sarkozy commenced his sentence at La Santé Prison, in segregation, while lawyers appeal.
+He was released three weeks into his five year sentence on 10 November.
+One of the conditions of Sarkozy's release is that he must not make contact with any employees of the justice ministry.

 Personal life

 Family background

-Sarkozy was born in Paris, and is the son of Pál István Ernő Sárközy de Nagy-Bócsa (nagybócsai Sárközy Pál; [ˈnɒɟboːt͡ʃɒi ˈʃaːrkøzi ˈpaːl]—in some sources Nagy-Bócsay Sárközy Pál István Ernő), (5 May 1928 – 4 March 2023), a Protestant Hungarian aristocrat, and Andrée Jeanne "Dadu" Mallah (12 October 1925 – 12 December 2017), whose Ottoman Greek Jewish grandfather converted to Catholicism to marry Sarkozy's French Catholic maternal grandmother.
+Nicolas Paul Stéphane Sarközy de Nagy-Bocsa was born on 28 January 1955 in Paris.
+He is the son of Pál István Ernő Sárközy de Nagy-Bócsa (nagybócsai Sárközy Pál; [ˈnɒɟboːt͡ʃɒi ˈʃaːrkøzi ˈpaːl]—in Hungarian Nagy-Bócsay Sárközy Pál István Ernő; 5 May 1928 – 4 March 2023), a Protestant Hungarian aristocrat, and Andrée Jeanne "Dadu" Mallah (12 October 1925 – 12 December 2017), whose Ottoman Greek Jewish father (Sarkozy's grandfather) converted to Catholicism to marry Sarkozy's French Catholic maternal grandmother.
 They were married in the Saint-François-de-Sales church, 17th arrondissement of Paris, on 8 February 1950, and divorced in 1959.